 The Best Relationship Advice Ever: How Love Compounds

 Did you know love compounds?

 It’s true.
 Just like the penny illustration, a single act of love is rarely a single act.

 If you don’t understand yet, it’s OK.
-We”ll explain exactly how this works in our relationships, when we she the story of our first date.
+We’ll explain exactly how this works in our relationships when we share the story of our first date.

 Compound Love Made Easy